 WARNINGS: Keep out of reach of children.
 Not for human use.
-Consult a physician in cases of accidental ingestion by humans.
-For use in dogs only.
-Do not use in cats.
+Consult a physician in cases

 All dogs should undergo a thorough history and physical examination before initiation of NSAID therapy.
 Appropriate laboratory tests to establish hematological and serum biochemical baseline data prior to, and periodically during, administration of any NSAID should be considered.
-Owners should be advised to observe for signs of potential drug toxicity (see Information for Dog Owners, Adverse Reactions, Animal Safety and Post-Approval Experience).
+Owners should be advised to observe for signs of potential drug toxicity (see Information for Dog Owners, Adverse Reactions, Animal Safety and Post-Appropriate Proprietors) Approval Experience).

-Keep Carprofen Tablets in a secure location out of reach of dogs, cats, and other animals to prevent accidental ingestion or
+Keep Carprofen Tablets in a secure location out of reach of dogs, cats, and other animals to prevent accidental ingestion or overdose.

 PRECAUTIONS: As a class, cyclooxygenase inhibitory NSAIDs may be associated with gastrointestinal, renal and hepatic toxicity.
 Effects may result from decreased prostaglandin production and inhibition of the enzyme cyclooxygenase which is responsible for the formation of prostaglandins from arachidonic acid.
-11-41 When NSAIDs inhibit prostaglandins that cause inflammation they may also inhibit those prostaglandins which maintain normal homeostatic function.
-These anti-prostaglandin effects may result in clinically significant disease in patients with underlying or pre-existing disease more often than in healthy patients.
-11-11 NSAID therapy could unmask occult disease which has previously been undiagnosed due to the absence of apparent clinical signs.
-Patients with underlying renal disease for example, may experience exacerbation or decompensation of their renal disease while on NSAID therapy.
+When NSAIDs inhibit prostaglandins that cause inflammation they may also inhibit those prostaglandins which maintain normal homeostatic function.
+These anti-prostaglandin effects may result in clinically significant disease in patients with underlying or pre-existing disease more often than in healthy patients. !A NSAID therapy could unmask occult disease which has previously been undiagnosed due to the absence of apparent clinical signs.
+Patients with underlying renal disease for example, may experience exacerbation or decompensation of their renal disease for example, may experience exacerbation or decompensation of their renal disease while on NSAID therapy.
 11-14 The use of parenteral fluids during surgery should be considered to reduce the potential risk of renal complications when using NSAIDs perioperatively.

 Carprofen is an NSAID, and as with others in that class, adverse reactions may occur with its use.
 The most frequently reported effects have been gastrointestinal signs.
 Events involving suspected renal, hematologic, neurologic, dermatologic, and hepatic effects have also been reported.
 Patients at greatest risk for renal toxicity are those that are dehydrated, on concomitant diuretic therapy, or those with renal, cardiovascular, and/or hepatic dysfunction.
 Concurrent administration of potentially nephrotoxic drugs should be approached cautiously, with appropriate monitoring.
 Concomitant use of Carprofen Tablets with other anti-inflammatory drugs, such as other NSAIDs or corticosteroids, should be avoided because of the potential increase of adverse reactions, including gastrointestinal ulcerations and/or perforations.
 Sensitivity to drug-associated adverse reactions varies with the individual patient.
-Dogs that have experienced adverse reactions from one NSAID may experience adverse reactions from another NSAID.
-Carprofen tablets treatment was not associated with renal toxicity or asstrointestinal ulceration in well-controlled safety studies of up to ten times the dose in healthy doss. toxicity or gastrointestinal ulceration in well-controlled safety studies of up to ten times the dose in healthy dogs
+Doos that have experienced adverse reactions from one NSAID may experience adverse reactions from another NSAID.
+Carprofen tablets treatment was not associated with renal toxicity or gastrointestinal ulceration in well-controlled safety studies of up to ten times the dose in healthy dogs.